pawitp/ebook-convert-api/README.md

 ## Usage

 The swagger documentation can be viewed by running the application and opening http://localhost:5000/api-docs.
+Alternatively, you can view the documentation using the online Swagger Editor: https://editor.swagger.io/?url=https://raw.githubusercontent.com/pawitp/ebook-convert-api/master/swagger.yaml.

 Basic usage flow is as follows: